redkite-labs/redkitecms-docs/book/add-custom-theme.rst

-Add a custom Theme-App to AlphaLemon CMS
+Add a custom Theme-App to RedKite CMS
 ========================================

-This chapter explains how to add a new theme AlphaLemon CMS.
+This chapter explains how to create a new theme for RedKite CMS.

 What is a Theme?
 ---------------

-An AlphaLemon CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure, that defines a website design.
+An RedKite CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure, that defines a website design.

 How is a Theme-App structured?